 Make a garden

 One of the most rewarding ways to encourage a love of nature in your children is to build a garden in your yard.
-You can plant fruits and vegetables in your garden and can get kids involved in planning what to plant, learning about companion planting (where certain plants deter bugs from other plants), and let kids help with digging, fertilising, and harvesting.
+You can plant fruits and vegetables in your garden and can get children involved in planning what to plant, learning about companion planting (where certain plants deter bugs from other plants), and let children help with digging, fertilising, and harvesting.
 A garden is a great way to show children where foods come from and encourages a healthy lifestyle as well.

 Plant butterfly-attracting plants

 Along with your vegetable and fruits growing happily in the backyard, why not plant some trees or shrubs that attract butterflies?
 If you choose nectar and pollen-rich plants, you will find that butterflies are quick to flock to your yard.
 The benefit of this is not only will you have beautifully pollinated and flowering plants in your yard, you’ll also enjoy a bounty of beautiful butterflies fluttering around.
-Your kids will love identifying them and watching them dart around in the sunshine.
+Your children will love identifying them and watching them dart around in the sunshine.

 Make a worm farm